ngine-io/chaotic/README.md

 ## Configure

-Create a file named `config.yaml` or use the env var `CHAOTIC_CONFIG` to point to a config file:
+Create a file named `config.yaml` or use the env var `CHAOTIC_CONFIG` to point to a config file (also see the example directory):

 ```
 export CHAOTIC_CONFIG=config_nomad.yaml